 Assignment of rights of the members.
 The assignment of rights carefully defines the rights that the members of the LLC have.

-The terms of the LLC.
-These are the rules under which the members will interact as an LLC.
+The terms of the LLC - these are the rules under which the members will interact as an LLC.

 Voting rights for the members.
 Voting rights are given to the members to help make decisions.
 Voting rights generally relate to the ownership percentage that a member has.
 How votes are given should be clearly defined in the operating agreement.
 The operating agreement should also specify the type of voting rights that the members have.
 For example, one type (as we mentioned) gives voting power that is related to how much of the business the person owns.
 The other way votes may be used is that each member gets one vote regardless of ownership amounts.